Being firmly committed to a set of principles carries a major risk, namely that those who take an opposing view will also oppose you.

 No amount of name-calling will deviate us from our mission of promoting private charitable responses to societal concerns grounded in the principles of limited government, personal responsibility, and free enterprise.
 We’re happy and proud to work with anybody who shares those beliefs.

-That being said, we grow frustrated and weary of the criticism focused not on what we believe, on what we actually do.
+That being said, we grow frustrated and weary of the criticism focused not on what we believe, not on what we actually do.
 DonorsTrust is primarily a donor-advised fund serving a specific community.
 As such, we operate just like any other provider of donor-advised funds, including most local community foundations and national investment companies.

 All these other donor-advised funds share a similar set of benefits.
 There are the tax advantages.
 There’s the ease of use for managing your charitable giving.
 All DAFs make it easy to give appreciated stock and other assets.
 DAFs also offer an extra layer of privacy, a feature valued by some (though most clients of our or any donor-advised fund don’t actually prioritize this feature).
 All other DAF providers are similarly reluctant to share the names of their clients.